-Kurš datēja Catherine II?
+Kurš datēja Catherine II of Russia?

-Catherine II
+Catherine II of Russia

 Lasīt vairāk...Alexander Yermolov